canopy-js/canopy-js/README.md

 #### 6. In explanation, data is metadata

 In a library, there are books and bookshelves.
-The bookshelf is the category, and the books go inside.
+The shelf is category and books go inside.
 Yet it is not so in the mind.
-Here is a point, and here is its rebuttal.
+Here is a claim and beside it is rebuttal.
-Here is a claim, and here is its evidence.
+There is a point and besides it is proof.
 In the mind, there is no taxonomy.
-Rather, data is categry.
+Rather, the data is category.
-A book is a bookshelf.
 Information is put at a place, and then becomes a place for more information.
-To find one's way in an explanation, one uses explanation.
+The book is also a bookshelf.
+We use speech to do navigation.
-So organize explanation with explanation.
+So organize explanation with itself.

 #### 6. References are intended to import, not redirect

-On the web, many references are hyperlinks.
+On the web, we find many links.
-A hyperlink redirects to a new place.
+A link redirects to a new place.
 Mention ten things, and I've sent you ten places.
-But this is not so in an explanation.
+But this is not so when we speak.
-I need you to understand that idea, so that you can understand this one.
+I mention that idea so you'll understand this one.
+The reference is not redirection.
-The reference is an import.
+The reference is importation.
 I am not referencing it to send you there.
 I'm referencing it to bring it here.
-So most hyperlinks should import, not redirect.
+So all of the time we see links.
+And most often they should keep us here.

-#### 7. Memory requires hierarchy, so data should be hierarchial
+#### 7. Memory requires hierarchy, so data should be hierarchical

 Most articles are lists.
-One idea, and another idea.
+One idea after another.
-But it is hard to remember lists.
+But this is all hard to remember.
-When you read, it's hard to reconstruct what you read.
+It's hard to reconstruct what you read.
-What is easy to remember?
-Hierarchy.
+What is easy to remember are trees.
-Here is a thing.
-It has a few parts.
-Here is a part.
-It has a few parts.
+Things that have multiple parts.
-Each entity brings to mind another, which becomes the next query.
+Each thing brings to mind another.
+The other becomes the next query.
-This is heirarchy.
-Experts have vast hierarchy.
+Thus does understanding have hierarchy.
+Experts are hierarchical.
-They have categories and nicknames and groupings.
+They have categories, nicknames, and groupings.
-But most of the time, they withhold it, and just give facts.
+But most of the time, they withhold it.
+They reveal just a listing of facts.
-But the listener needs that hierarchy also.
+But the listener hierarchy also.
-Without the hierarchy, they can't organize the information.
+Without the hierarchy, they wont recall.
-So require hierarchy.
+So require that everything have structure.
-Limit the size of chunks.
+Limit the size of long chunks.
-One chunk can introduces several others.
+Have each bit mention some others.
 Don't let the author make lists.
-Include with information the means to recall the information.
+Include index along with the data.

 #### 8. Mastery requires dense graphs, but serialization removes them.

 An expert doesn't just know many things.
-They knows many things with many connections.
+Experts know many things with connections.
 The mind of the expert is dense.
 It is very hard to make straight.
 Every point raises ten others.